UnclePedro/Climb-Harder-Backend/README.md

 # Climb Harder Backend

-A custom backend solution for my Climb Harder app.
+A backend solution for my Climb Harder app.
 Custom APIs that save your workout data and user details to a PostgreSQL database.

 ## Developed Using
 - [TypeScript](https://www.typescriptlang.org/)